Monopole Floer homology for codimension-3 Riemannian foliation: Basic monopole Floer homologies on manifold with codimension foliation

 where $g_F$ is the leafwise restriction, $s$ corresponds to the decomposition

 and $g_Q$ is the transverse restriction.
 It is clear to see that the domain $\mathcal A_b\times \Gamma_b(M,S)$ and the Seiberg-Witten equations \eqref{eqn-SW-equation-1} are independent of the leafwise metric $g_F$ and the decomposition $s$.
 For two distinct leafwise metrics $g_F$ and $g'_F$ with the same $(p,l)$, the two Sobolev spaces $L^p_l$ and $L'^p_l$ are mutually equivalent to each other.
-Therefore, we have that the basic Seiberg-Witten Floer homology group is invariant under the leafwise metric.
-For two distinct decomposition $s$ and $s'$, we can apply the same argument, as the character form $\chi_F$ only depends on the leafwise metric $g_F$ and the decomposition $s$.
+Therefore, we have that the basic Seiberg-Witten Floer homology groups are invariant under the leafwise metric.
+For two distinct decompositions $s$ and $s'$, we can apply the same argument, as the character form $\chi_F$ only depends on the leafwise metric $g_F$ and the decomposition $s$.

 The remaining part is to verify that the Floer homology group is independent of the generic basic perturbation and metric $g_Q$.
-The idea is exactly the same, which was originally posed by Floer \cite{Floer}. \end{pf}
+The idea is exactly the same as Floer's original proof \cite{Floer}. \end{pf}